python-australia/paeps/paep-1-purpose/README.md

 Approval polls will use a "threshold with veto" voting mechanism inspired by the +1/+0/-0/-1 style Apache voting process:

-* Strong approval (+1)
+* Approve (+1)
-* Mild approval (+0)
+* Abstain, mildly in favour (+0)
-* Mild disapproval (-0)
+* Abstain, not in favour (-0)
 * Veto (-1)
-* Abstention
+* Abstain, not expressing a perspective

-In order to pass, an approval poll must receive at least 5 votes for strong approval, and NO vetoes.
+In order to pass, an approval poll must receive at least 5 votes for approval, and NO vetoes.
 Allowing vetoes is intended to be the equivalent of an "Emergency Stop" button on an industrial site: each Potential Founding Member is trusted with the authority to say "We're about to make a serious mistake here, let's stop and consider this further".

-Mild approval and mild disapproval votes do not affect the outcome of the ballot, but allow members to indicate they have reservations about a proposal even if they don't feel strongly enough about those reservations to invoke their veto.
+Abstentions (whether explicit votes to abstain, or implicitly abstaining by failing to vote) do not affect the outcome of the ballot.
+When explicitly abstaining, members may still indicate whether or not they favour the proposal, even if they don't feel strongly enough about it to either assist in meeting the approval threshold or to invoke their veto.

-Explicit abstentions (voting to abstain) and implicit abstentions (failing to vote) also do not affect the outcome of the ballot.

-Rejection of a proposal may occur either via a "collective 'Meh'" (failing to reach the strong approval threshold), or by a Potential Founding Member invoking their veto.
+Rejection of a proposal may occur either via a "collective 'Meh'" (failing to reach the approval threshold), or by a Potential Founding Member invoking their veto.

 If a Potential Founding Member invokes their veto, they are expected to provide the rationale for their veto, and indicate if they consider the proposal irredeemably flawed,